 For example, running Size Prune , Connect if Close, and Simplify Lite menu commands on the initial bezier sketch of the model shown at the top of this tip results in the following set of bezier paths.
 Note how these modified bezier paths have a more stylized hand drawn appearance than the original set of bezier paths derived from the raster source image edges.

 Sketch Image Operations

-The Sketch Edge and Sketch Mass image operations are new to version 4 and can provide for a wide range of different sketch effects derived off of raster source images.
+The Sketch Edge and Sketch Mass image operations can provide for a wide range of different sketch effects derived off of raster source images.
 While the normal operation of the 2 Sketch ip ops generate raster sketch images, as discussed above you can use the Path : Generate Paths : from Ip Op menu to generate a bezier path rendition of the associated Sketch effect.

 The image below is a screen shot of a set of bezier paths generated using the Sketch Mass ip op and the Path : Generate Paths : from Ip Op menu command.